cosbor11/user-asset-translator/README.md

 ## Purpose

-The purpose of this application is to process input from a Client that provides data in XML (either via SFTP or HTTP) and translate it into report format for another client to consume over SFTP.
+The purpose of this application is to process input from a client that provides data in XML (either via SFTP or HTTP) and translate it into report format for another client to consume over SFTP.

-> *Note: The solution includes the AWS cloud setup as well as the Google Cloud components needed to do the same thing.*
+> *Note: This solution includes the AWS cloud setup as well as the Google Cloud equivalent*

 ## Implementation Summary

 This implementation uses AWS or GCP Serverless technologies.
 Essentially, when an xml message is received either:
   (1) on an AWS Integration Family managed SFTP Service that is backed by a file storage bucked called `user-asset-inbox`, or (2) a post message sent to an API Gateway cloud endpoint.

-The XML messages are sent to a Cloud function or Lambda called `user-asset-event-processor` either by a cloud watch event listener that listens for S3 PutObject events, or is invoked as an endpoint handler in the API Gateway.
+The XML messages are sent to a Cloud Function or Lambda called `user-asset-event-processor` either by a cloud watch event listener that listens for S3 PutObject events, or in the http handling case, is invoked as an endpoint handler in the API Gateway.

 The `user-asset-event-processor`'s duty is to immediatly split into single user-asset messages and map those messages to an internal object serialized json spec, validate, then move the original files to either the `processed` or  `errors` sub folder (in case we need to replay them), then put them onto a message queue to be held for batch processsing.